arvind207kumar/Analyzing-Customer-Churn360-PBI/README.md

 ---

-You can use this dictionary to understand the structure and semantics of the dataset powering the dashboard.
+This dictionary to understand the structure and semantics of the dataset powering the dashboard.
 It also helps in feature engineering, filtering, and interpreting visual insights.

 ## 🛠️ Tech Stack